smruthie/Predicting-Wild-Blueberry-Yield-with-Multiple-Linear-Regression/README.md

 Kindly do refer to the Jupyter Notebook for clearer justifications.

 P.S.
-I do not know the units of these variables!
-(Also lazy to look them up fully)
+I do not know the units of these variables.
+Also lazy to look them up fully :P

 ### Data Sources
 1) Mendeley Data: https://data.mendeley.com/datasets/p5hvjzsvn8/1